Badge

 Common Attack Types: The most common types of attacks the company has faced is Ransomware.

-Identification of Attack Vectors: The company identifies the attack vectors used in incidents through Infected email from a customer, Trusted customer's infected email, Malicious email, Infected Email, Infected email, Infected email from a trusted customer and Phishing Email.
+Identification of Attack Vectors: The company identifies the attack vectors used in incidents through Infected email, Infected email from a customer and exploited vulnerabilitiespre-existing malware (Emotet/Qakbot)compromised credentials.

 Impact of the Incidents